Q: Do I have to have a prescription for physical therapy?

 Q: Who will I see for my appointments?

 A: You will be seen and treated by a licensed physical therapist or licensed physical therapist assistant at every one of your appointments.
 Because we work in teams, it is likely that you will see one of two therapists.
-However, if you prefer to see the same therapist we will be happy to accommodate.

 Q: How long will my appointments last?